Title III Supplemental Program

 Title III Nonpublic Participation

-public school districts receiving funds under Title III Language Instruction
+III requires all public school districts receiving funds under Title III

-for ELs and Immigrant Children and Youth (ICY) to provide equitable educational
+Language Instruction for ELs and Immigrant Children and Youth (ICY) to provide

-services to EL and immigrant students and to educational personnel in private
+equitable educational services to EL and immigrant students and to educational

-district includes in its EL and ICY student counts.
-This funding must go
+students that the district includes in its EL and ICY student counts.
+This

-these children should take place during consultation with the nonpublic
+provide services for these children should take place during consultation with